argusDob/afs-test/README.md

 ## Assignments

+All the tasks are implemented.

+### Update transfers button
+The button was not working because we tried to update a ractive object without using the ``` this.$set method ```

 ### table row
 On the "Home" page is a table, add a row to this table that displays the totals of the other rows.